shadcn-ui/taxonomy/README.md

 A few people have asked me to turn this into a starter.
 I think we could do that once the new features are out of beta.

+## Note on Performance

+> **Warning**
+> This app is using the canary releases for Next.js 13 and React 18.
+The new router and app dir is still in beta and not production-ready.
+> NextAuth.js, which is used for authentication, is also not fully supported in Next.js 13 and RSC.
+> **Expect some performance hits when testing the dashboard**.
+> If you see something broken, you can ping me [@shadcn](https://twitter.com/shadcn).

 ## Features

 - New `/app` dir,